Civil Engineering Undergraduate Major (BA, BS, HBA, HBS)

 The mission of the civil engineering program is to provide a comprehensive, state-of-the-art education to prepare students for professional and responsible engineering positions with business, industry, consulting firms or government.

 Program Educational Objectives—Civil Engineering

-Note: The Bachelor of Science degree in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org), which requires stated program educational objectives and student outcomes to support these.
+Note: The Bachelor of Science and Honors Bachelor of Science degrees in Civil Engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.ABET.org, which requires stated program educational objectives and student outcomes to support these.